-The purpose of this course is to enhance the preparation of our students for the first part of the entry level knowledge tests - National Boards Applied Basic Science.
+The purpose of this course is to enhance the preparation of students for the first part of entry level licensing exams.
 The course will comprise of material that has been covered during the previous years of optometric education in a concise manner to refresh important concepts relevant to clinical application of basic science concepts.

-Opto PMT0
+Attendance is mandatory in all sessions for all students.

-Practice Management
+Opto PRM0 Practice Management